Developer(s) – Nintendo EAD Group No. 2

 Graphics – 7/10

 Aside from the game featuring a vast array of colors, giving the game an extremely vibrant feel, the conceptual design of each stage is quite interesting regardless of a couple of recycled elements.
 But much more significant than that are the subtle cultural references that have been alluded to in the design of the male and female characters.
 Aside from the character’s elaborate resemblances to their squid counterparts; humans shapeshifting into animals has been associated with Japanese folklore and Shintoism for centuries; the most prominent example being the story of Amaterasu.
-I’ve seen other examples in other Japanese media, such as in the film Pom Poko for example, but its interesting to see how subtly its perpetuated in this game.
+I’ve seen other examples in other Japanese media, such as in the film Pom Poko example, but it’s interesting to see how subtly it’s perpetuated in this game.

 Gameplay – 8.5/10

-As well as the visual design had some very clever though behind it, more careful consideration went into the concept of gameplay, and therefore, a great deal of fun can be had out of it.
+As well as the visual design had some very clever thought behind it, more careful consideration went into the concept of gameplay, and therefore, a great deal of fun can be had out of it.
 The concept of the game is to use a variety of paint-based weapons to cover more of the designated stage in their color paint than the opposition can in theirs.
 There’s also a single-player mode, but for once, this is a game that does online multiplayer particularly well.
 I’ve never been a fan of playing video games online, save for in the Mario Kart series, but very few online games have captivated me as Splatoon has done.

 Controls – 9/10